Table of contents

-Let’s say you have two identical businesses with identical products and services, but only one has a content strategy.
+Let’s imagine two identical businesses with identical products and services, but only one of them has a content strategy.
 One regularly posts to their blog.
 The other does not.

 Take a quick guess.
 Who will prospects buy from the most?